OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

-Apps that are processing or querying for sensitive information should ensure that they are running on a trusted and secure environment.
+Apps that are processing or querying sensitive information should ensure that they are running in a trusted and secure environment.
 In order to be able to achieve this, the App can enforce the following local checks on the device:

 * PIN or password set to unlock the device
 * Usage of a minimum Android OS version